About the SBTC Program

 "There is no doubt in my mind that Craftsbury was the difference between winning and losing.
 This place is definitely magical to us." - Peter Graves; 2009-10 SBTC participant; bow, US Senior men's 2x 2009/2011; winner Champ 2x HOCR 2008-2011; 2012 Olympian US Senior Men's 4X; 2014 World Cup #3 podium, US M4x

 The Craftsbury Small Boat Training Center is a summer program for U23 athletes (whether in college or not) designed to be a bridge from collegiate rowing to the US National Team, with a focus on smaller boats.
 In the nearest term, the immediate goal is to put together small boats to compete at U23 World Championship Trials.

 The program offers coaching, equipment, room/board and travel support.
 Rowers may compete in races such as U23 World Trials, Senior Nationals, Senior Team World Trials, World Championships (U23 and Senior) and Canadian Henley.

 Participants offset the costs of the program with fourteen hours per week of work at the Center.
 Work projects support the Craftsbury Outdoor Center and its mission.
-Tasks vary from chopping wood to coaching to designing energy systems.
+Tasks vary from chopping wood to coaching Community Rowing to working in the garden to designing energy systems.

 Athletes will be accepted through an application process.